 Nowadays many business owners find themselves without any idea on how much time or money it takes them to generate enough profit each month that meets company standards.
 Sure there's always gut instinct which some people rely on but if we're talking about precise predictions then calculations should be done instead-especially when digital media campaigns become increasingly crucial for companies today!

 As you can probably imagine, digital marketing on mobile is very different from desktop.
 These days the differences are particularly important because smartphones are now the primary device people use to interact with internet content.

-A study by comScore found that over half of all online time is spent browsing through apps and web pages on a smartphone or tablet - up 24% since 2011!
-This makes it even more necessary for marketers to focus their efforts in optimizing campaigns so they work well across both platforms as opposed just focusing one platform at a time like most other advertising media do.
+A study by ComScore found that over half of all online time is spent browsing through apps and web pages on a smartphone or tablet - up 24% since 2011!
+This makes it even more necessary for marketers to focus their efforts on optimizing campaigns so they work well across both platforms as opposed to just focusing on one platform at a time as most other advertising media do.

 In today’s digital marketing world, it’s a good idea to assume that people will encounter your marketing on mobile and then adapt your strategy for desktop as needed.

 I know I personally prefer shorter blog posts because they load faster when scrolling through the feed-in my phone or tablet than those long-winded articles with no pictures of cats caught midair doing something really funny (although there is some debate about whether longer content works better).